lukawski-adrian/payment-simulator/readme.md

 Assumptions:

-- every transaction is traceable via set of `PaymentTransactionEvent`
+- every transaction is traceable, replayable and evidentiary via set of `PaymentTransactionEvent`
 - every `TransactionHandler` is responsible for specific isolated part of the `payment flow`
 - every `TransactionHandler` decides if a given request will be passed to the next handler or proceeding will be finished at the moment